-You may not know this, but the normal anxiety that you experience when you see something you are deathly scared of is a panic attack.
+You may not know this, but the normal fear that you experience when you see something you are deathly scared of is a panic attack.
 That’s right, all those horrible symptoms such as shortness of breath, the desire to run or freeze, the pounding of the heart: all normal responses to scary things.
-It is typical to experience these symptoms if say… you were being chased by someone in an alley, if you came face to face with a man eating animal, if the doctor made a concerned face as she looked at your chest X-ray.
+You would experience these responses if say… you were being chased by someone in an alley, if you came face to face with a man eating animal, if the doctor made a concerned face as she looked at your chest X-ray.
 The only difference is that you would not call it a panic attack; you would call it genuine terror.

-Well, genuine terror is exactly what panic attacks are made of.
-It feels even more frightening, however, when the terror is apropos of nothing.
-You don’t expect to experience it when you’re sitting in your room reading, or having coffee with a friend.
+Well, genuine terror is exactly what panic attacks are made of, but you don’t expect to feel terror when when you’re sitting in your room reading, or having coffee with a friend.

 So this leads us to the subject of this little blog post.
 What are you terrified of during a panic attack?
 Why a sudden feeling of horror that comes out of nowhere?

 The answer is that there IS an object of terror in a panic attack: a sensation in your own body!
-A heart flutter, a sudden chill, a feeling of numbness in the legs, tingling in some part of the body, dizziness; these are all examples of internal bodily sensations of which some people develop a fear, a genuine phobia that they are not aware of.
+A heart flutter, a sudden chill, a feeling of numbness in the legs, tingling in some part of the body, dizziness; yes you could be afraid of a sensation in your own body and not know it.

 Are you afraid of your bodily sensations?
 Answer the following questions: